Samkelo-Kinetic/README/README.md

-# FUNCTIONAL-TESTING TOOLS ON UBUNTU OS
+# FUNCTIONAL-TESTING ON LOCAL-MACHINE ENVIRONMENT SETUP, UBUNTU OS.

 Following the steps below will ensure a smooth mobile functional-testing environment.